MikeyFalk/reading-notes/class-05.md

 `color` = tesxt color
 `background-color` = background color for box
-* need to specify since some browsers don't default to white users can set it.
+* need to specify since some browsers don't default to white users can set it

 * CSS3 has an opacity available
 * important to think about contrast for readability

 * Hue Saturation Lightness and Alpha
 * HSL and HSLA available in CSS3